-This is the first intersection with my Buddhist story, since Samye Ling (and its meditation Holy Island) were my first exposure to Buddhism of any stripe.
-As you know I have a profound heart-connection to the Island and, indirectly, with the sangha at Samye Ling.
+This is the first intersection with my Buddhist story since Samye Ling (and its meditation Holy Island) was my first exposure to Buddhism of any stripe.
+As you know I have a profound heart connection to the Island and, indirectly, with the sangha at Samye Ling.
 I took refuge there in 2000 with Akong Rinpoche’s brother, Lama Yeshe who is the Abbot.

 The early years with Trungpa in the USA

 When Trungpa landed in the USA in the early 70s it was with a vision of planting Tibetan Dharma in the Wild West minds of the 1960s generation of America.
 He saw the season as propitious to do something new with Dharma.
 And Reggie was part of the raggle-taggle bunch of first students that gathered around him.

 Reggie often talks about the wild energy of that time.
 Most people off their chops on LSD, drunk or stoned and with the sexual afterglow of the Summer of Love still manifesting.
 By all accounts, Reggie was the square one.
 He didn’t do drugs and was studying as an academic while most of his fellow cohort were beatniks or drop-outs.

 Nonetheless, for the remaining 17 years of his life, Trungpa Rinpoche transmitted a vast and dazzling body of high Buddhist teaching.
 Mostly in the course of several three-month ‘seminaries’ where he unpacked the vast corpus of Tibetan teaching to his growing group of students.